warner/lothar-blog/drafts/52-petmail/52-petmail.md

 ## How (does it work)?

-The basic idea is that you have an agent (long-running programs) working on your behalf, on your computer.
+The basic idea is that you have an agent (long-running program) working on your behalf, on your computer.
 You introduce your agent to those of your friends, either by having the agents talk directly to each other (scanning QR codes, NFC pairing, etc), or by mediating the connection through the humans (you and your friend exchange a short code displayed by your computer):

     agent1 <-> human1 <-> human2 <-> agent2